RedditRecs

 Reddit Icon

-rubaey • 14 days ago
+rubaey • about 2 months ago

 I have the Foodi, the one that doesn't need a separate lid.
 I've had it for around 3 years I think.
 It's a big chonky machine, but I love it and recommend it to everyone.
 I use it more than the hob at this point!
 The modes I use the most are air frying, pressure cooking, sear/saute and bake.
 The stream to air fry mode is also great for making a whole chicken!
 My boyfriend has been using it when at my place and likes it so much he's going to replace the Instant Pot he has at his place with a Foodi because he wants an air fryer and it's much nicer to have it all in one.
 The one downside it has compared to a normal air fryer is that the basket is not very big, and it's also quite noisy compared to dedicated air fryers.
 Personally, the trade off is worth it for me.
 Happy to answer any more specific questions!